CCI-MOC/xdmod-cntr/XdmodAID.md

 It was suggested that we use a cryptological signiture to give unique ids as the possiblity of a data collision is miniscule.
 The advantage here would be that there would be no database access to determine what the ID would be.
-It turned out to be a bit more complicated, as each item in the hierarchy needed it's own unique.
-It was simpler create a sequencer in the database and look up the keys when needed.
-We needed a database anyways as we need to track the history of the hierarcy for potential audits and I am uncertain how long the information will be kept in ColdFront or keycloak when users and projects are deleted.
+It turned out to be a bit more complicated, as each item in the hierarchy needed its own unique ID.
+It was simpler to create a sequencer in the database and look up the keys when needed.
+We needed a database anyway since we need to track the history of the hierarcy for potential audits as I am uncertain how long the information will be kept in ColdFront or keycloak when users and projects are deleted.